 Note that Skyvia does not support such polymorphic relations between objects.
 It means that when you export an object, the fields of related objects that are referenced by such fields cannot be added to export.
 And you cannot add related objects that are referenced by such a field when performing one-to-many import or synchronization.

 Additionally there is a limitation on restoring such relations from Backup.
 Skyvia can correctly restore such relations only when the reference field is not required and is updatable.

-When backing up the Dynamics CRM connections object, you need to pay attention to the following: when creating a record in the connections object, two records for both directions are actually created.
+When backing up the Dynamics 365 connections object, you need to pay attention to the following: when creating a record in the connections object, two records for both directions are actually created.
 This means that when records are restored from backup, duplicates may be created.
 In order to avoid creating duplicates when restoring connections, restore only the records with IsMaster=True.
 Actually, you may back up only the records with IsMaster=True for this table.
 For this, when creating a backup package, after selecting the connections table, click the edit link and specify the corresponding filter condition.

-Dynamics CRM Connections
+Dynamics 365 Connections